Selina Stead is Professor of Marine Governance and Environmental Science

 Scientific Adviser for elasmobranchs in TV documentary, ‘Ocean Forest’ 1996

 As a marine interdisciplinary scientist, I collect empirical data for improving decision-making (governance) and policy advice on contemporary marine issues, e.g., ‘can MPA’s achieve both conservation and human dependency goals when communities are socially and economically dependent on declining fish?’

-I apply mixed social science methods to joint analysis of biophysical, ecological and socio-economic survey data to investigate how we can reconcile conservation needs with human behaviour.
-I work at different geographical scales (local, national and regional) in different parts of the world, recent examples include, Anguilla, Barbados, Belize, Honduras, Mauritius, The Philippines, Rodrigues, Saudi Arabia, the Seychelles, the Solomon Islands, St Kitts and Nevis, Tanzania, Thailand and UK.
+I apply mixed social science methods to joint analysis of biophysical, ecological and socio-economic survey data to investigate how we can reconcile conservation needs with human behaviour working at different geographical scales (local, national and regional) in different parts of the world, recent examples include: Anguilla, Barbados, Belize, Honduras, Kuwait, Mauritius, Nigeria, the Philippines, Rodrigues, Saudi Arabia, the Seychelles, Somalia, the Solomon Islands, South Africa, St Kitts and Nevis, Tanzania, Thailand, Turks and Caicos Islands and the UK.

 1. European Union, 2010-2015, Future of Coral Reefs in a Changing Environment, PI on two work packages on governance, €6.7million involving 18 partners from the Caribbean, Europe and US (with Pete Mumby, Robin Mahon, Clare Fitzsimmons and Nick Polunin).

 2. Leverhulme Trust, 2010-2012, PI, Poverty eradication through aquaculture - sea-cucumber farming in Tanzania, £300,000 (with Yunus Mgaya and Matt Slater).